AlanMorel/MapleServer2/README.md

 # MapleServer2Login-master
-This is a Server created in C#, in contribution with Heroic(@ollisan05) and Citrus(@codetrus) also with the help of Ochi.
+This is a Server created in C#, in contribution with Heroic(@ollisan05) and Citrus(@codetrus) thanks to Ochi for the starting point.

-Soon will be public!